MES College of Engineering

-MES College of Engineering (MESCE) is a Kuttippuram, Malappuram-based private engineering college.
+MES College of Engineering (MESCE) is a private engineering college based in Kuttippuram, Malappuram.
 It is Kerala's first self-financing engineering college, with a campus that extends for more than a mile (1.6 km) alongside the Bharathappuzha River.
 It was founded in 1994 as a minority-serving institution.

 The college admits students from all backgrounds, with a special focus on educationally impoverished communities.
 The Fabrication Laboratory (FABLAB), the MES Innovation Centre, and the Community Development Centre are just a few of the institute's major off-campus facilities.
 The college currently offers eight undergraduate programmes, including a Bachelor of Architecture, as well as ten postgraduate programmes in Master of Engineering, Master of Computer Applications, Master of Business Administration, and Master of Architecture.

 History

 The college was established along the banks of the Bharathapuzha River in 1994.
 It was inaugurated by the then Chief Minister, E K Nayanar in 1998.
-Established in 1994, the College is situated on the bank of Bharathappuzha.
+Established in 1994, the college is situated on the bank of Bharathappuzha.
 The college is affiliated to the APJ Abdul Kalam Technological University.
 This is the first self-financing engineering college in the state having Muslim minority status.

 In the year 2020, the college launched and began accepting applications for a new department, Artificial intelligence and Machine Learning, which is part of the Computer Science major.

-Governing Body
+Governing body

 The college is run by a governing body, which is made up of representatives from the management, the Central and State governments, and industry, and is governed by the All India Council for Technical Education rules's.